utcompling/tacc-hadoop/README.md

 To get an API key, [register for a free Prowl account](http://www.prowlapp.com/), log in, then go to the [API tab](https://www.prowlapp.com/api_settings.php) to view / create a new API key.
 Paste that key into one of the files above, instead of the "215f5a8..." example.

 The iPhone app is $2.99.
 You just install, log in with the same username and password you used for the Prowl website, and then everything *just works*.
-It works great, by the way.
 The notifications have no delay, as far as I can tell.

-The job template does allow specifying an `-M me@gmail.com` flag, but in my experience, this takes about three days to all the way from JJ.
+The job template does allow specifying an `-M me@gmail.com` flag, which presumably emails you when the job starts/aborts/ends, but in my experience, it takes about three days for these emails to get all the way from JJ.
 Pickle to my computer.
+Not awfully useful, since the maximum reservation duration on TACC is much shorter than 72 hours.

 ## Running hadoop jobs with scoobi